Accountability Report Card

 The School District of Menomonee Falls received an accountability score of Exceeds Expectations on the recently released DPI issued Report Card which uses multiple measures of student achievement and engagement to describe performance using data from the 2017-18 school year.
 This high rating supports the continuous improvement and strong academic success of students in the School District of Menomonee Falls.

-At the foundation of the report cards are four priority areas.
-Schools and districts receive a score for each priority area:
+At the foundation of the report cards are four priority areas which schools and districts are scored:

 - Student Achievement proficiency in English Language Arts (ELA) and mathematics on the annual state assessments